-tions and sanctions of the agents.
+In a similar manner we generate the permissions, obligations and sanctions of each participant.
+Tables IV and V present a subset of the information associated with each participant of the CNP.
+We have restricted attention to the powers, obligations and sanctions of the agents.
 (Recall that, due to constraints (23) and (24), permissions in this CNP specification are the same as powers).
-In the interests of clarity and brevity, we have: (i) omitted the presentation of information related to explorer e_3 (in this run of the CNP, the powers, obligations and sanctions associated with e_3 are exactly the same as the powers, obligations and sanctions associated with e_1), and (ii) allowed the concurrent performance of CFPs.
+In the interests of clarity and brevity, we have: (i) omitted the presentation of information related to explorer $e_3$ (in this run of the CNP, the powers, obligations and sanctions associated with $e_3$ are exactly the same as the powers, obligations and sanctions associated with $e_1$ ), and (ii) allowed the concurrent performance of CFPs.